wayexit995/CSM/README.md

 *Reze and Denji from Chainsaw Man*

 > **Pro Tip**: Bookmark this page so you can easily access the latest updates!

+I made this website using other people's code, so some things might be a bit messy.
+But hey, if it works, it works!
+Hehe.